Museum and art gallery funding rejected

 A bid for funding to help build a new museum and art gallery in Swindon town centre has been rejected by the Heritage Lottery Fund (HLF).

-Swindon Museum and Art Gallery Trust submitted a third bid for £12.7m of the estimated £22m cost in November 2017.
+Swindon Museum and Art Gallery Trust submitted a second bid for £12.7m of the estimated £22m cost in November 2017.

 However, it said while the bid met all the criteria necessary, the HLF has chosen not to select the bid.

 Chairman Robert Hiscox said the trust will now explore alternative options.

-The HLF was unavailable for comment.
+A spokesperson from the HLF said: "We know this news must be very disappointing but our recent board meeting was over-subscribed and highly competitive, meaning we sadly did not have enough money to support all the applications we looked at on the day."

 'Cultural quarter'